 About this artwork

-Murphy painted this portrait of his friend and roommate Henry Ossawa Tanner during their student days in Paris.
+This portrait of Henry Ossawa Tanner, an African American painter who achieved international renown, was painted by his friend and roommate Hermann Dudley Murphy during their student days in Paris.
 Although both received traditional artistic training at the city’s academies, they were particularly drawn to the modernist techniques of James McNeill Whistler.
 Murphy employed a thin, almost transparent application of paint and a muted palette of gray and green.
-The asymmetrical composition and colophon signature likewise evoke Whistler as well as a period interest in Japanese art.
-An African American and a Pennsylvania native, Tanner settled permanently in France; there, he encountered less discrimination and more professional opportunities, achieving international renown for religious paintings such as The Two Disciples at the Tomb.
-Henry Ossawa Tanner was widely exhibited after its completion in 1896.
-One of Murphy’s finest portraits, it entered the Art Institute’s collection directly from the artist’s own in 1924.
+The asymmetrical composition and colophon signature likewise evoke Whistler’s style as well as his interest in Japanese art.

 - Hermann Dudley Murphy

 - Henry Ossawa Tanner

 - Signed, lower left, with monogram Inscribed on reverse: "Hermann Dudley Murphy / 18 M 96 / Portrait of / Henry Ossawa Tanner / Salon of the / Champs de Mars 1896"

 - 73 × 50.2 cm (28 3/4 × 19 3/4 in.)